Fighting Board Games Licensed IP Board Games Science Fiction Board Games

 • Claws allow you to deal 2 damage to a minion or the boss.

-• Lightning bolts allow you to take 1 energy cube from the supply for each symbol.
-If you have enough energy you can purchase cards from the market.
+• Lightning bolts allow you to take energy cubes from the supply: 1 cube for one icon, 3 cubes for 2 icons, 6 cubes for 3 icons, etc. If you have enough energy you can purchase cards from the market.

 • Hearts can be used to increase the health of any monster in that zone by 1, per symbol.
 That means you can heal at-risk monsters.